wavetro/Other/README.md

 # Other
 Here's a bunch of assorted stuff I made

+- wnet_dlportal - Mirror of all the files from the Wavetro Download Center before it got merged with my store.
+(Copyrighted - All rights reserved)
 - DATBOI.blend - The original model of Dat Boi from my videos, now available for your use in the public domain.
-(CC0)
+(CC0 - Public Domain)